ibm-cloud-docs/solution-tutorials/vmwaas-solution-tutorial.md

 Provisioning of the virtual machine may take several minutes to complete.
 When complete the virtual machine will power on and show as Powered On.

-o	Prior to logging into the virtual machine for the first time you will need to get the provisioned password.
+* Prior to logging into the virtual machine for the first time you will need to get the provisioned password.
 To do so click on Details on the virtual machine.

 Click on Guest OS Customizations.

-o	Click on Edit.
+* Click on Edit.

-o	Under Specify Password will list the password auto generated during virtual machine provisioning.
+* Under Specify Password will list the password auto generated during virtual machine provisioning.
 Copy this password to a safe space to be used upon initial login.
 Click on Discard when this password has been saved.

-o	Click on Launch Web Console to open a local console to the virtual machine.
+* Click on Launch Web Console to open a local console to the virtual machine.

-o	Using the web console, log into the virtual machine using root as the user ID and the password you captured from the previous step.
+* Using the web console, log into the virtual machine using root as the user ID and the password you captured from the previous step.
 You should then be able to ping Internet resources such as www.ibm.com, showing that the networking is complete and working.

 This completes this guide.
 To remove the resources provisioned simply reverse the steps provided, choosing delete at each step.